TsingZ0/PCEvolve/README.md

 ## Introduction

-This repository provides the official implementation of our paper, [Domain-Adaptive Synthetic Image Generation from Few-Shot Private Data via Generative APIs]()—accepted as a spotlight paper at ICML 2025.
+This repository provides the official implementation of our paper, [PCEvolve: Private Contrastive Evolution for Synthetic Dataset Generation via Few-Shot Private Data and Generative APIs]()—accepted as a spotlight paper at ICML 2025.
 The project builds upon our open-sourced framework, [CoAutoGen](https://github.com/TsingZ0/CoAutoGen), which contains core baselines and essential utilities.
 For ongoing updates and maintenance, please refer to [CoAutoGen](https://github.com/TsingZ0/CoAutoGen).

 ## Preparation